-- BUS-F 228 Introduction to Investment Banking (1.5 cr.)
-Elective credit only.
-This couse is designed for freshman and sophomore students and must be taken prior to or concurrently with I-Core if the student has been admitted to the business school.
-If the student is not enrolled in the business school, then this course is a prerequisite for F428 Investment Banking.
-This course is designed for those individuals interested in the investment baking business as a career, and for those who wish to familiarize themselves with the concepts, issues and techniques of investment banking.
-The major component of this course will be to accumulate the skills necessary to accelerate the student's ability to obtain employment and enhance a career in investment banking. - BUS-F 260 Personal Finance (3 cr.)
-Financial problems encountered in managing individual affairs: family budgeting, installment purchase, insurance, and home ownership.
-No credit for juniors and seniors in the Kelley School. - BUS-F 262 Financial Markets (3 cr.)
-P: A200/201/202, K201, and F260.
+- BUS-F 255 Topics in Finance (1-3 cr.)
+Variable topic, variable credit course in Finance.
+Sample topics: - Introduction to Financial Careers/Concepts - Finance Diversity Program - BUS-F 260 Personal Finance (3 cr.)
+Financial problems encountered in managing individual affairs: family budgeting, installment purchase, insurance, and home ownership. - BUS-F 262 Financial Markets (3 cr.)
+P: BUS-K 201, BUS-F 260 and BUS-A 200 or BUS-A 201 or BUS-A 202; not open to Business students.
 This course provides an overview of financial markets, including stock markets, bond markets, derivative markets, and active management markets.
 Specifically, it examines portfolio diversification, risk and return, mutual fund performance, market efficiency, bonds, options, and futures.
-No credit for juniors and seniors in the Kelley School. - BUS-F 272 Global Business Immersion (3 cr., 8 wks plus travel) P: D270 with C or higher.
+No credit for juniors and seniors in the Kelley School. - BUS-F 272 Global Business Immersion (3 cr., 8 wks plus travel) P: BUS-D 270 with a grade of C or higher, additional department consent required.
 Students begin this course with eight weeks on campus, studying similar topics as those in Global Business Analysis.
-In addition, after completing this on-campus work, students spend approximately 10 days - with the class - in the country they have studied.
+In addition, after completing this on-campus work, students spend approximately 10 days with the class in the country they have studied.
 There, they participate in cultural and business site visits while completing their assigned research.
+Sample topics: - Hong Kong: The Silicon Valley of Asia?: China's massive, newly completed transportation infrastructure connects Hong Kong, Shenzhen, and Macau to create the "Silicon Valley of Asia."
+You will meet with companies in Hong Kong, Macau, and the Guangdong Province which seek to export